 Many clients seek deep tissue massage for another goal to “release toxins” from the body.
 This is one of the oldest myths of massage that still seems to be resurrected no matter how much research surfaces against the idea to bury it.

-Commercialized wellness industries have promulgated the “toxicity” fear to where clients have felt it necessary to seek treatments to “detoxify” their bodies.
+Commercialized wellness industries have spread the “toxicity” fear to where clients have felt it would be necessary to seek treatments to “detoxify” their bodies.
 But true toxins, in the medical sense, are things that are poisonous or bad, and of two ways to detox the human body, only one of those ways merits validity.

 Benefits of deep tissue massage

-Though it is difficult to find high-quality research to analyze the mechanisms of how massage works due to insufficient funding and lack of academic support, it is still important to explore the benefits that it offers.
+Although it’s difficult to find high-quality research to analyze the mechanisms of how massage works due to insufficient funding and lack of academic support, it’s still important to explore the benefits that it offers.

-Adding massage can be very advantageous for many people as a complementary therapy or simply a reason to escape their daily routine.
-Although it is important to be aware of the minimal evidence surrounding its medical efficacy, it is a great way to receive comfort and connection as stress relief.
+It’s important to be aware of the minimal evidence surrounding its medical efficacy, but it’s a great way to receive comfort and connection as stress relief.

 What to expect with a deep tissue massage session

 Communication before, during, and after massage is key.
 During the intake before the session, you will be asked about your preferences and address any questions that you may have.
-Do not be afraid to ask about what to expect before the session, especially if you have not had a massage before.
+Don’t be afraid to ask about what to expect before the session.

-An experienced therapist will address any concerns you have about pressure and your goals for the session.
 Massage therapists will often go over draping procedures, and clarify where he or she will work on.
 Draping procedures are in place to protect modesty, provide warmth, and comfort, and delineate a physical boundary between you and your therapist.
-The level of comfort of undressing varies among individuals, and there is no wrong answer.
+The level of comfort of undressing varies among individuals, and there’s no wrong answer.